The house where Dorothy Stratten was murdered

 This is a "then and now" image of the house.
 It was built in 1979—one year before the murder-suicide.

-The bodies were found after Paul Snider's private detective became concerned about the lull in communication.
+The bodies were found after Snider's private detective became concerned about the lack of communication.

 Knowing that the meeting was due to happen at noon, he had called the house a number of times that afternoon and received no answer.
 He was also aware that his client had recently tried to purchase a handgun.